Prepare Your Swimming Pool for The Winter

 – Is A Pool Pillow Necessary?

 An air-filled pool pillow is placed between the water and your winter cover and is a must-have accessory, especially for an above-ground pool.
-With this accessory, you easily create a space such that when it snows, and the ice accumulates, it will expand towards the pillow.
-Without the cushion, the ice expands outwards, putting pressure on your pool walls leading to damage.
+With this accessory, you easily create a space such that it will expand toward the pillow when it snows and the ice accumulates.

 Final Remarks